cmss13-devs/web/rules/rules.md

 ### Language

 - Spamming chat (Local or Radio) with non-english characters, symbols or other gibberish is considered LRP, and a violation of Rule 2.
+- Command - both the Marine CIC and the Queen - can send images of the map, from the wiki, webmap or tactical map, with annotations drawn on them, as announcements, if uploaded to a trusted hosting service.

 ### Aliens & Predators

 - Marines know what Xenos are and have encountered them before.
 They have a basic knowledge of how the hive works.
   - They **do not** know there are Xenos on the colony.
+  - They do not know any individual Xeno's prefix or postfix - they can, at most, identify the caste.
 - Marines have not encountered Predators before.
 Any encounters are to be considered the first of their kind.
 Marines are permitted to roleplay "I've heard stories and/or legends" in regards to Predators, but metagaming knowing everything about them is a violation.
 Nicknames that are realistic such as "Jamaicans" "Dreadlock Lizards" "Spooks" "Phantoms or Ghosts" are acceptable.
 Avoid meme/gaming terminology such as "maicers"

 ## Xeno Roleplay Standards